 The attorneys at Steptoe & Johnson LLP provide a full spectrum of telecommunications advice, regarding regulation, transactions, and disputes in a variety of sectors, including wireline and broadband, wireless, satellite, and Internet and e-commerce, as well as information technology.
 Our clients include service providers, equipment suppliers, electric utilities, and governments.

-The full capabilities of our firm—with more than 500 attorneys and other professionals in nine offices worldwide—are available to support our telecommunications clients.
+The full capabilities of our firm—with more than 500 attorneys and other professionals in ten offices worldwide—are available to support our telecommunications clients.
 Our attorneys focus on other aspects of technology law, including intellectual property litigation, patent and technology protection, copyright and content protection, trademark and identity protection, unfair competition, and life sciences.
 Our attorneys also provide the traditional legal support often needed by telecom companies: corporate, litigation, employment, tax, antitrust, international trade, and property.

 - US federal and state regulators, including the Federal Communications Commission (FCC) and the National Telecommunications and Information Administration (NTIA);